sara-sabr/ITStrategy/_pages/en/it-picture-medium-term.md

 Information about the flow of product development work across the whole value stream is readily available.

-Governance is moving to lean project management where desired outcomes are stated instead of requirements, and hypothesis are used instead of business cases.

-Governance favours smaller projects as a means to reduce risks and avoid feature bloat.
+Governance is moving to lean project management where desired outcomes are stated instead of requirements, and hypothesis are used instead of business cases, favouring smaller projects as a means to reduce risks and avoid feature bloat.
 ESDC investment management enables this by allowing smaller, more iterative investments in IT.
 Monitoring towards achievement of desired outcomes is used as project metrics as opposed to task completion.

-Capability-based planning by the Enterprise Architecture team is used to influence where ESDC's limited investments needs to be allocated.
-This includes large innovation projects as a means to target innovation towards capabilities expected to have the greatest impacts to ESDC's mandate.

 #### Technical